tnichols217/notes/APBiology/2/Notes/Projects/Ribosomes.md

 - well organized
 - no long paragraphs
 - relate structure to function
-- why is you organelle important for survival of the organism
+- why is you organelle important for survival of the organism, ecosystem, world
-- detailed about the jobs it performs
+- details about the jobs it performs
 - quotes from doctors or other experts
-- find dramatic pictures and examples
+- dramatic pictures and examples
-- make campaign promises – what will you guarantee life will be like with your organelle as the most important?
+- campaign promises – what will you guarantee life will be like with your organelle as the most important